 The nonprofit application for SVP Fast Pitch 2018 is now closed.
-Semifinalists will be announced in November 2017.
+Finalists for SVP Fast Pitch 2018 will be announced in February.

 Fast Pitch is an annual opportunity for both nonprofits and coaches.
-Fast Pitch 2017 has come to an end.
-If you are a nonprofit interested in learning more about the opportunity for 2018, please contact admin@SVPSacramento.org.
-Nonprofit application is open now through 10/6/17.
-If you are a prospective SVP Partner or process coach, please contact admin@SVPSacramento.org.
+Fast Pitch 2018 is off and running.
+If you are a nonprofit interested in learning more about our current program, please contact admin@SVPSacramento.org.

 SVP’s Fast Pitch is a pitch stage for nonprofit organizations.
 Preceded by a 3-month capacity-building process, it’s a chance for impactful nonprofits from the 6-county Sacramento region to work on their 3-minute pitch.
 Nationwide, less than 1% of nonprofit spending goes towards leadership development and training; Fast Pitch is a chance for SVP to engage in top-down capacity-building for 15 local nonprofits.
 Fast Pitch is in its 2nd year in Sacramento and is run in 10 other SVP cities across the nation with spectacular results.

 How do nonprofit participants benefit from Fast Pitch?